West Pacific Odyssey

 Chuuk Lagoon is an atoll ringed with reefs and containing a number of populated islands.
 In the (late) afternoon the eastern entrence to the Chuuk-lagoon is a good place to see the Tropical Shearwater.
 Although it was windy and drizzly all wher prsesent at deck to see these birds.

 Birding on Chuuk is an easy job, just go on top of the hill with the Old Japanese Gun (a large WW2-artillery gun) and wait till the birds arrive.
 And the strategy worked; within a couple of hours all the endemics where seen (Caroline Reed Warbler, Micronesian Starling, Caroline Islands Ground-Dove, Oceanic Flycatcher, Micronesian Starling, Crimson-crowned Fruit-Dove, Micronesian Myzomela and Caroline Islands White-eye.
-Other observation where Emerald Skink, Philippine Hedge Blue, Chuuk Flying Fox, Caroline sheath-tailed Bat and Agrionoptera sanguinolenta pusilla (the fist sightings of this dragonfly on chuuk).
+Other observation where Emerald Skink, Philippine Hedge Blue, Chuuk Flying Fox and Agrionoptera sanguinolenta pusilla (the fist sightings of this dragonfly on Chuuk).

 The next couple off days in the "death zone" we where enjoyed by a couple of Red-footed Booby's.
 These booby's used the ship for roosting at night and as an observation post at daylight to cath the flying fish.
 The passenger likes this very much but the crew dislikes it course off the daily deck-cleaning caused by the bird droppings.